mosharaf/eecs489/README.md

 ### Prerequisite

-The working prerequisite for this course is EECS 281 (Data Structures and Algorithms) even though officially it is EECS 482 (Operating Systems).
+The enforced prerequisite for this course is EECS 281 (Data Structures and Algorithms) and EECS 370 (Introduction to Computer Organization) even though officially it is EECS 482 (Operating Systems).
 The current curriculum of this course does not assume or require any prior knowledge of EECS 482.
 Nonetheless, you must have a good working knowledge of C/C++ and Unix family of operating systems.

+If needed, you can get an override by signing up [here](https://forms.gle/vaW6x4UsbjFvT6WP7).

 ### Optional Textbook